 - Context and rationale

-- Cycle of work undertaken with the individual and /or family including:
+- Cycle of work undertaken with the individual and or family including:

-- Assessment and analysis process
+- assessment and analysis process

-- Planning process
+- planning process

-- Intervention Process
+- o intervention Process

-- Review process with own reflection
+- review process with own reflection

 The work-based case study report has a maximum word limit of 3,500.
 A tolerance of plus or minus 10% is allowed.
 Appendices, references, diagrams etc. will not be included in this total.
-The report must map, in an appendix, how it evidences the relevant KSBs for this assessment method.

-The video recording should be of the apprentice conducting a meeting with either the individual and/or family they are working with, or with relevant professionals.
-The video recording should be no longer than 15 minutes.
+The video recording should be of the apprentice conducting a meeting with either the individual and or family they are working with, or with relevant professionals.
+The purpose of the video is to allow the independent assessor to observe the apprentice's communication skills, with a particular focus on K10 and S11.
+It must be both audio and visual recording.
+The video recording should be no longer than 15 minutes and be one continuous recording.